 Holdover Tenant

-A holdover tenant is one that has stayed beyond their lease term.
-If you continue accepting rent, the tenancy will continue and will automatically become month-to-month.
-The tenant will continue renting your property at the same terms and conditions as before.
+A holdover tenant is one that has stayed beyond their lease period.
+If a landlord continues accepting rent payments from the holdover tenant after the lease agreement expires, the tenancy will continue and will automatically become month-to-month.
+The tenant can continue renting the property at the same terms and conditions as the previous lease without a new lease being created.

-In today’s blog, we’ll provide answers to commonly asked questions regarding holdover tenancies.
+In today’s blog, we’ll provide answers to commonly asked questions regarding holdover tenancies for landlords.

 What Issues Can Arise in a Holdover Tenancy?